Some of the most powerful actors, directors and producers in Hollywood look forward to showcasing their talents at the annual Academy Awards.

-On Feb.
-9, 2020, many of the richest and most powerful players in Hollywood will gather for the 92nd Academy Awards.
-In anticipation of the upcoming ceremony, GOBankingRates has ranked the overall richest winners in the best picture, best director, best actor, best actress, best supporting actor and best supporting actress categories from the past decade.
+One thing that stands true is the power of a nomination for the Academy Awards.
+In light of that, GOBankingRates has ranked the overall richest winners in the best picture, best director, best actor, best actress, best supporting actor and best supporting actress categories from the past decade.

 The richest of the rich are household names who have gained fame through acting, directing or producing but added to their fortunes with business ventures.

 Director and producer Ang Lee won his second directing Oscar in 2013 for “Life of Pi.”
 He first won for “Brokeback Mountain” in 2006.

 2018, Actor in a Leading Role: “Darkest Hour”

 Although he was nominated earlier in the decade for his first Oscar — in 2012 for “Tinker Tailor Soldier Spy” — Gary Oldman didn’t take home his first win until 2018 for his portrayal of Winston Churchill in “Darkest Hour.”

 The British character actor has also starred in his fair share of big-budget films, including the “Harry Potter” and “The Dark Knight” franchises.